-If your research stay in Germany is supposed to take place in the framework of a fellowship you may, under certain circumstances, be exempt from taxation under German income tax law.
+If your research stay in Germany is taking place on the basis of a fellowship, you may, under certain circumstances, be exempt from taxation under German income tax law.
 It is certainly worth consulting the organisation which has awarded the fellowship on this point.
 Furthermore, you should find out whether the fellowship paid in Germany is subject to taxation in your own country.

 Details on tax exemption on fellowships in Germany.

-If you spend a research stay in Germany within the scope of an employment contract, three tax scenarios are conceivable:
+If you spend a research stay in Germany with an employment contract, three tax scenarios are conceivable:

 - Pursuant to § 1 para.
-4 of the income tax act, if you do not have your domicile or habitual abode in Germany, you are subject to limited income tax liability if you earn income in Germany from permanent or temporary dependent employment in the sense of § 49 of the Income Tax Act.
-While personal tax concessions mostly do not exist, it is possible to limit the German right of taxation due to a double taxation agreement with your home country.
+4 of the Income Tax Act, if you do not have your domicile or habitual abode in Germany, you are subject to limited income tax liability if you earn income in Germany from permanent or temporary dependent employment in the sense of § 49 of the Income Tax Act.
+While personal tax concessions mostly do not exist, it is possible that the German right of taxation might be limited due to a double taxation agreement with your home country.

 - Natural persons without a domicile or habitual abode in Germany in permanent dependent employment in Germany are also able to select the option of § 1 para.
-3 of the Income Tax Act and, upon application, request for their income earned in Germany in the sense of § 49 of the Income Tax Act to be deemed (fictively) liable to income tax in Germany – with simultaneous unlimited income tax liability abroad.
-This allows tax concessions and exemptions to be taken advantage of and can therefore be more advantageous, as taxation then corresponds more with the principle of subjective taxpaying ability.
+3 of the Income Tax Act and, upon application, request for their income earned in Germany to be deemed (fictively) liable to income tax in Germany in the sense of § 49 of the Income Tax Act while simultaneously maintaining unlimited income tax liability abroad.

-The condition for an application is either that 90% of all income is subject to German income tax, or that the income subject to foreign taxation does not exceed the basic exemption allowance ("Grundfreibetrag"), which is currently set at 9.000 EUR (as of January 2018, § 32a para.
+The condition for an application is either that 90% of all income is subject to German income tax, or that the income subject to foreign taxation does not exceed the basic exemption allowance ("Grundfreibetrag"), which is currently 10,347 euro (as of February 2022, § 32a para.
 1 sentence 2 No. 1 Income Tax Act), and confirmation is provided by the foreign tax authorities of the total income taxable abroad.